ng-Classic/ng-classic/aio/content/guide/view-encapsulation.md

 <!-- vale on -->

-When using the emulated view encapsulation, Angular Classicpre-processes all the component's styles so that they are only applied to the component's view.
+When using the emulated view encapsulation, Angular Classic pre-processes all the component's styles so that they are only applied to the component's view.

-In the DOM of a running Angular Classicapplication, elements belonging to components using emulated view encapsulation have some extra attributes attached to them:
+In the DOM of a running Angular Classic application, elements belonging to components using emulated view encapsulation have some extra attributes attached to them:

 <code-example language="html">